March 29 Brexit unlikely after UK rejects EU deal

 Some EU leaders tried to sound a positive note.
 "Common sense will prevail and we will find a way out of this rather difficult situation," Latvia's Edgars Rinkevics said.

-But other politicians on both sides of the channel were less optimistic of a happy outcome.
+But other politicians on both sides of the channel were less optimistic.

 The situation had "spiralled out of control", Guy Verhofstadt, a Belgian MEP who is the EP's Brexit spokesman, said.

-"We now have a government that has effectively ceased to function and a country that remains poised on a cliff edge," Nicola Sturgeon, Scotland's first minister, said.
+"We now have a government that has effectively ceased to function and a country that remains poised on a cliff-edge," Nicola Sturgeon, Scotland's first minister, said.

 British business chiefs also voiced dismay.